RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    3. when bad happens with a particular state/action pair, reduce it's Q
    4. when good happens with a particular state/action pair, increase Q
    5. Although we exploration problem here -
-      1. if we choose a path with huighest Q, we might lose lot's of correcgt path, image pacman
+      1. if we choose a path with highest Q, we might lose lot's of correct path, imagin pacman
-      2. another apporach is use a term called epsilon, wherein choose a random number, if num  less than epsilon, don't follow Q, but choose random action.
+      2. another approach is use a term called epsilon, wherein choose a random number, if num  less than epsilon, don't follow Q, but choose random action.
-      3. This way, exploration for new parth never stops
+      3. This way, exploration for new path never stops
       4. also choosing epsilon can be tricky
    6. Q-learning is also called as MarKov Decision Process , also called as Discrete Time Stochastic Control Process
 8. Framework - Tensorflow and MXNet
-9. Toolkits - Intel Coach and Ray Rllib
+9. **Toolkits - Intel Coach and Ray Rllib**
 10. Environments -
     1. MATLAB, Simulink
     2. EnergyPlus, RoboSchool, PyBullet